-Lessee agrees to comply with the Tomales Bay Mooring Program (TBMP) requirements, available online at www.slc.ca.gov/Leases-Permits/TomalesBay.html.
-Lessor reserves the right to modify the program requirements at any time.
-Lessee agrees to abide by any reasonable modifications to the program made by Lessor.
-Any changes will be mailed to Lessee by Lessor to the mailing address on file with the Lessor.
+Lessee agrees to comply with the Tomales Bay Mooring Program (TBMP) requirements, available online at www.slc.ca.gov/Leases-Permits/TomalesBay.html, and as it may be modified from time to time.
+Lessee agrees to abide by any reasonable modifications to the program.